imsujan276/where-is-my-cheese-flutter-game/README.md

 # whereIsMyCheese

-It is a maze game made in flutter
+It is a maze game made in flutter.
+The main objective is to get to the cheese and enjoy the delicious CHEESE.

+Currently is has 55 Levels and 3 more items except the cheese.
+It can be increase as per need.

 ## Preview
 1. Levels Page